SBB Ce 6/8 I

-The Ce 6/8 I 14201' was one of four test locomotives ordered by the Schweizerischen Bundesbahnen (Swiss Federal Railways) (SBB) in June 1917.
+The Ce 6/8 I 14201 was one of four test locomotives ordered by the Schweizerische Bundesbahnen (Swiss Federal Railways) (SBB) in June 1917.
 For gaining experience for ordering electrical locomotives this locomotive should – as its three siblings Be 3/5 12201, Be 4/6 12301 and Be 4/6 12302 – have been used for services on the Gotthardbahn (Gotthard railway).
 The development of freight locomotives subsequently took a completely different way which was not conceivable at the ordering date (see Ce 6/8II).
 The Ce 6/8I came into service only after the first Ce 6/8II.

 History

-In November 1913 the executive board of the Schweizerischen Bundesbahnen (Swiss Federal Railways) (SBB) decided to electrify Gotthardbahn (Gotthard railway) from Erstfeld to Biasca.
-Due to World War One, the SBB had to reduce schedules more and more because of the shortage of coal.
-Therefore, – in the autumn of 1918 – on Sundays only milk trains were running.
-That's why the SBB forced – besides other important lines – the electrification of the Gotthard railway line.
+In November 1913 the executive board of the Schweizerische Bundesbahnen (Swiss Federal Railways) (SBB) decided to electrify Gotthardbahn (Gotthard railway) from Erstfeld to Biasca.
+Coal shortages resulting from World War I progressively forced the SBB to reduce schedules to the point where, in the autumn of 1918, only milk trains ran on Sundays.
+In response, the SBB hastened the electrification of the Gotthard railway line, among other important lines.
 This electrification was completed in 1920.
-For the traction on those lines, the SBB urgently needed passenger- and freight locomotives.
+For the traction on those lines, the SBB urgently needed passenger and freight locomotives.

 Requirement specifications

-The SBB demanded from the industry compliance with the subsequent requirements:
+The SBB put forward the following requirements: